SolaceLabs/solace-slack-app/README.md

 ## Features
 Once the App is installed and successfully, registered with Solace PubSub+ Event Portal REST API Token, you can invite the app to interact with a channel.
 You can access Event Portal resource with simple slash commands.
 For more details on the slash commands, refer to the [Help](#help) section.

-The returned results are enriched with additional metrics around resource count, settings etc. and presented as slack messages.
+The returned results are enriched with additional metrics around resource count, settings etc. and presented as Slack messages.
 Further drill-down is supported to get contextual details around dependent resources; for example, Applications in a Domain, Versions of an Event etc.
 ### Slash commands

 The primary mode of Event Portal interaction is via slash commands.
 Following Event Portal resources can be queried through the Solace PubSub+ Event Portal app.